10 Great Things To Do in Jasper

 Who doesn’t love a short, easy hike with plenty of waterfall action?
 A natural landmark of staggering beauty, Maligne Canyon is a deeply creviced slot canyon visitors can explore thought the year.
 When the underground water from Medicine Lake freezes, you can trek along the canyon’s frozen floor, marvelling at the many frozen waterfalls and natural ice sculptures.
 When the water’s flowing, stroll across purpose-built bridges and peer down into the depth of the canyon as waterfall after waterfall gushes into it.

-Explore more of Canada’s most beautiful waterfalls.
+Discover more of Canada’s most beautiful waterfalls.

 Photo: Mike Seehagel